LuisRusso/PamUUID/README.md

 No. All that the module does is to check if the file exists in your filesystem.
 Therefore you can use any file, whatsoever.
 That being said, it is probably a bad idea to use a file that resides permanently in the filesystem.
+The `delete` authentication method may be more usefull in this case, as it unlinks the corresponding file during the authentication process.

-However you may want to use the labels of the filesystems.
+You can also use the labels of the filesystems.
 In linux these reside in `/dev/disk/by-label`.
 In this case you may need to use [e2label] for ext filesystems or [fatlabel] for fat filesystems.
 In FreeBSD you might want to look into [glabel].

 If you have a spare pen you may want to use it as a backup authentication pen.
 Just in case you lose your primary pen.
 In this case just use the same